 The U.S. Embassy Lilongwe announces an open competition for organizations to submit proposals to carry out projects through the U.S. Ambassador’s Special Self-Help Fund.

-The Ambassador’s Self-Help Fund was established in Malawi in 1966 as a way to address urgent development needs at the community level.
-The goal of the fund is to improve the basic economic or social conditions of Malawians at the local community or village level.
+The SSH fund was established in Malawi in 1966 to help improve the basic economic and social conditions of Malawians at the local community and village level.
+The goal of U.S. assistance is to help create a peaceful, prosperous, and secure future for the people of Malawi.
+This program seeks to fund small but important projects that will expand opportunity for education and marketable job skills.
+It will also support the creation or expansion of community business endeavors.
+The program is structured to encourage communities to be self-reliant and undertake similar activities on their own in the future.
+All projects are community-based, initiated locally, administered at the local level, and include significant community contributions in cash, labor, or materials.
 Over the past 50 years, the Self-Help Fund has disbursed over $6 million to 1,463 projects covering all the 28 Districts in Malawi.
 Projects funded include classroom blocks, under-five clinics, pregnant mothers waiting shelters, school libraries, girls’ hostels, installation of biogas digesters, eco-stove production, and provision of clean and safe drinking water through boreholes and shallow wells.

 Self-Help Program Application Schedule